 What About Other Common Brita Concerns?

-While we're here, let me address the other questions I get about Brita all the time.
+While I'm here, let me address the other questions I get about Brita all the time.

 The Bottom Line